Teelirium/main-emoji/README.md

 ![:main:](images/main.png)

-Adds a hover tooltip to every instance of the word "main"
+Adds a really funny hover tooltip to every instance of the word "main"